 The Youth Impact Program empowers at-risk youth to achieve personal, lifelong success through innovative STEM learning programs that combine classroom education and a passion for football.
-The YIP Program operates with support from the National Football League (NFL), USA Football and its Heads Up initiative and is currently operated in partnership with Northwestern University, the University of Hawaii, the University of Maryland, the University of Michigan, and the United States Military Academy at West Point.
+The YIP Program is currently operated in partnership with the University of Hawaii, the University of Michigan, and the University of Utah.
 Over the years the Youth Impact Program (YIP) has proven itself as a model program that builds resiliency and promotes positive life outcomes.
 This year YIP served over 300 young men between the ages of 10 and 14.
 Nearly all the boys were members of ethnic or racial minorities.

 The YIP curriculum is STEM-based (Science, Technology, Engineering, and Mathematics) and was designed by college professors at the University of Southern California to use football terminology to make math, reading, and life skills studies more applicable to YIP's middle school male students.
 Because of their participation in YIP, student academic performance significantly increases during the program.
-When comparing preprogram testing with post program testing this year's results indicated a 26% increase in math scores and 34% increase in English scores.
+When comparing preprogram testing with post program testing this year's results indicated an average increase of 24% in math and an average increase of 44% in language arts.